Summer Term Undergraduate Courses

 The Mathematics of Politics, Democracy, and Social Choice (W) - AS.110.303

-Pre-College students & Undergraduate students June 2 - July 25 OnlineThis course is designed for students of all backgrounds to provide a mathematical introduction to social choice theory, weighted voting systems, apportionment methods, and gerrymandering.
+Pre-College students & Undergraduate students June 1 - July 24 OnlineThis course is designed for students of all backgrounds to provide a mathematical introduction to social choice theory, weighted voting systems, apportionment methods, and gerrymandering.
 In the search for ideal ways to make certain kinds of political decisions, a lot of wasted effort could be averted if mathematics could determine that finding such an ideal were actually possible in the first place.
 The course will analyze data from recent US elections as well as provide historical context to modern discussions in politics, culminating in a mathematical analysis of the US Electoral College.
-Case studies, future implications, and comparisons to other governing bodies outside the US are used to apply the theory of the course.
+Case studies, future implications, and comparisons to other governing bodies outside the US will be used to apply the theory of the course.
 Students will use Microsoft Excel to analyze data sets.
 There are no mathematical prerequisites for this course.

 A flexible weekly schedule accommodates all student schedules and time zones, and courses include pre-recorded lectures, notes, and interactives to help students learn the material.
 Assessments include computer-scored items for immediate feedback as well as instructor-graded assignments for personalized learning.
 Students have access to instructors through email or individual reviews, and weekly instructor-led synchronous problem-solving sessions are recorded for viewing at any time.
 Students should expect to work a minimum of 5-10 hours per week.